 Top five problems with current science

-The short list below captures the essence in a condensed way: the problem contemporary science has versus a holistic open view of reality is:
+The short list below captures the essence in a condensed way.
+The problem contemporary materialistic or 'mineral science' has versus a holistic open view of reality is:

-1 - take out the observer (re Hegel, Goethe)
+- 1 - taking out the observer (re Hegel, Goethe)

 See also: Relationship between mineral and spiritual science, and worldview wars